 The most important thing to consider while choosing an ELD provider is to identify the needs of your business.
 Your ELD solution must not only be FMCSA compliant but also offer safety and help in improving the efficiency of your operations.
 Here are a few things to consider while selecting an ELD solution:

 - FMCSA- compliant: Federal Motor Carrier Safety Administration has a list of registered ELD manufacturers.
-However, the criteria to be on the list is for the device to be self-certified, which means that even though it is on the list, it not might be completely in compliance with FMCSA rules and regulations.
+However, the criteria to be on the list is for the device to be self-certified, which means that even though it is on the list, it might not be completely in compliance with FMCSA rules and regulations.
 You would want to select an ELD solution that is completely in compliance with FMCSA in order to avoid violations and penalties.

 - One ELD for all: Many motor carrier companies have various sizes and types of vehicles – light-duty, bucket or tractor trucks, electric vehicles, and more.
 For the sake of convenience of operations and ease of use for drivers, it is best to choose an ELD that can be installed for the entire fleet.